|China Beach" (1988-1991).|

-|She may LOOK innocent, but she has the face of an angel and a body made for sin....|
+|Dana Delany may LOOK innocent, but, as she herself has said, she has the face of an angel and a body made for sin....|

-|Dana Delany, Brian Wimmer, Marg Helgenberger - all went on to great careers|
+|Dana Delany, Brian Wimmer, Marg Helgenberger - all went on to great careers.|

-|Yeah, he's got it made in the shade, all right|
+|Yeah, Robert Picardo's got it made in the shade, all right.|

-China Beach had a lot of night-time soap characteristics, but it was the best of its genre, and there really is nothing wrong with shows about relationships.
-The show never got great ratings and was almost canceled before getting a reprieve for its final season due to fan support.
+"China Beach" had a lot of night-time soap characteristics, but it was the best of its genre, and there really is nothing wrong with shows about relationships.
+It developed a very loyal following that continues to this day.
+The show never got great ratings and in fact was almost canceled before getting a reprieve for its final season due to fervent fan support.
 It deserved the reprieve.
-This gets my highest rating for a TV series.
+"China Beach" gets my highest rating for a TV series, a must-see.